Home

 CPT Medical Billing Codes

-CPT stands for Current Procedural Terminology (4th edition) and is developed and maintained by the American Medical Association (AMA).
-It's also referred to as CPT-4 to denote the 4th (or current) edition of the category I codes.
+CPT is an abbreviation for Current Procedural Terminology that is developed and maintained by the American Medical Association (AMA).

-This 5 digit code describes medical services performed by a physician or healthcare provider.
+This 5 digit CPT codes describe medical services performed by a physician or healthcare provider.
 They are also used for surgical and diagnostic services.
-All major commercial and government insurance carriers require the use of CPT codes.
+All the major commercial and government insurance carriers require the use of CPT codes when submitting claims.
 For example CPT-4 code 99243 is used for an initial office consultation and examination.

 More information on Medical Billing Codes in general is available here.